george-hawkins/mjx-donkey-car/README.md

 Note: I have a similar-ish discontinued variant of this somewhere: <https://www.pololu.com/product/2865>

+Actually, you can get 9A (but with hard to source components): <https://www.pololu.com/product/2866> and even 15A but at a pricey US$80: <https://www.pololu.com/product/2881>

 Raspberry Pi 5 power limiting - the Pi 5 will, by default, provide _less_ power via USB as it needs more itself.

 If you "wish to drive high-power peripheral, [you need a] USB-C power adapter which supports a 5V, 5A (25W) operating mode.
 If the Raspberry Pi 5 firmware detects this supply, it increases the USB current limit to 1.6A, providing 5W of extra power for downstream USB devices".